Is your Will up to date? The challenges of settling an estate after a sudden loss

 Share

-Grieving the death of a loved one is often a painful and emotional process.
-When the death is tragic and unexpected, aspects of that process can become even more complicated.
+Grieving the death of a loved one is often a painful and emotional journey.
+When the death is tragic and unexpected, the aftermath can become even more complicated.

-When Greg died, he was working through a separation from his partner of 18 years.
+When he died, Greg was working through a separation from his partner of 18 years.
 Listed as the executor of Greg’s estate, his partner agreed to renounce his right to act as executor.
 This allowed Greg’s brother Garry to assume the responsibilities of administering the estate.

 The importance of an executor